1) General information

 a) The editorial office undertakes a preliminary assessment of the manuscripts' content and form.

-b) Editors, frequently with the assistance of electronic databases of reviewers kept by Exlibris Social Gerontology Journal's office and the Publons, choose reviewers whose expertise most closely matches the manuscript's topic.
+b) Editors, frequently with the assistance of electronic databases of reviewers kept by Exlibris Social Gerontology Journal's office and Publons, choose reviewers whose expertise most closely matches the manuscript's topic.
 The academic achievements confirm a reviewer's competencies to guarantee a high standard and reliability of reviews, including their methodological competencies.

 c) The names of the reviewers of each issue are confidential.